njukenanli/Sliding-Bert/readme.md

 **Summirize or not**: Both the summrized essay and the one not summrized is tried as the input.
 **data_cf.json** is the data file which eliminated the co-reference and used the un-summrized data.

-**Sliding Window**: As there’s an input length limit for any NLP model, a long piece of text must be divided into many small segments.
+**Sliding Window**: As there’s an input length limit for any NLP model, a long piece of text must be divided into many small segments --**slides**.
+Each slide will retain about 100 tokens of the front and back context.
 The latest version of programme now can generate the minimum number of slides determined by the text length.
 After sliding window generation, each slide of an essay with its one sentence of response is combined to be a piece of a whole input.
 The way to cut slide pieces and generate the model input file in torch format is

 > d.load_json(filename) #load json file
 >